stephenjkaplan/stephenjkaplan.github.io/_posts/2020-08-25-speech-accent-classifier.md

 </small>
 </div>

 The data was easy to acquire (a simple .csv download).
-However, in order to add a learn element to the project, I created a SQL database on an AWS EC2 instance to store the data and access it remotely.
+However, in order to add a learning element to the project, I created a SQL database on an AWS EC2 instance to store the data and access it remotely.

 ### Obstacles

 #### Modifying Initial Scope

-Similarly to my [last project](https://stephenjkaplan.github.io/2020/07/17/predicting-song-popularity/), I had to significantly reduce the scope while working through it.
+Similarly to my [last project](https://stephenjkaplan.github.io/2020/07/17/predicting-song-popularity/){:target="_blank"}, I had to iteratively modify the scope.
 Initially I intended to create a multinomial classifier for all of the accents present in the dataset, but the data was too limited.
 Not only was the total size of the dataset particularly small, but this was further compounded by the class imbalance between American accents and all other accents.
 Unsurprisingly, I pivoted towards creating a binary classifier to distinguish between American and